-Vested Share Awards in 2015
+Vested Share Awards in 2016

-The following table sets forth the number and value of restricted common shares that vested during 2015 for each of our NEOs.
+The following table sets forth the number and value of restricted common shares that vested during 2016 for each of our NEOs.

-Name and Position Number of Common Shares Acquired On Vesting(1) (#) Value Realized on Vesting(2) (\$)
+Number of Common Shares Acquired On Vesting(1) Value Realized on Vesting(2)

+Name and Position (#) (\$)

 Robert L. Johnson

-Executive Chairman 96,986 \$ 2,902,739
+Executive Chairman 79,492 \$ 1,799,564

+Ross H. Bierkan

+President, Chief Executive Officer and Chief Investment Officer 83,966 \$ 1,895,232

+Leslie D. Hale

+Chief Operating Officer, Chief Financial Officer and Executive Vice President 83,435 \$ 1,883,699

 Thomas J. Baltimore, Jr.

-President and Chief Executive Officer 293,527 \$ 8,764,602
+President and Chief Executive Officer(3)

-Leslie D. Hale

-Chief Financial Officer, Treasurer and Executive Vice President 90,858 \$ 2,708,352

-Ross H. Bierkan

-Chief Investment Officer and Executive Vice President 95,826 \$ 2,860,364

-- (1) Represents the vested portion of restricted common shares that were awarded to the NEO on May 16, 2011, March 2, 2012, February 28, 2013, February 7, 2014 and February 20, 2015.
+- (1) Represents the vested portion of restricted common shares that were awarded to the NEO on March 2, 2012, February 28, 2013, February 7, 2014, February 20, 2015 and February 18, 2016.
 The restricted shares vest ratably on each of the first 16 quarterly anniversaries of the date of grant.
 Also includes performance units granted on July 26, 2012, which were convertible to restricted shares contingent upon the achievement of specific performance goals and were issued on July 28, 2015.
-50% of the shares vested immediately and the remaining 50% will vest on July 28, 2016. - (2) Represents the value of vested shares calculated by multiplying the number of vested shares by the closing price of our common shares on the NYSE on the vesting date or, if the vesting date occurred on a day on which the NYSE was closed for trading, the next trading day.
+50% of the shares vested immediately; the remaining 50% vested on July 28, 2016 and are reflected above. - (2) Represents the value of vested shares calculated by multiplying the number of vested shares by the closing price of our common shares on the NYSE on the vesting date or, if the vesting date occurred on a day on which the NYSE was closed for trading, the next trading day. - (3) Mr. Baltimore resigned from his position as President and Chief Executive Officer on May 11, 2016 and forfeited his rights to any incentive awards that remained unvested as of such date.